Skip to content

 To choose between a PEO and a PPO, consider your HR outsourcing or healthcare needs, level of control and customization, administrative complexity and accuracy, overall costs and savings, and the quality of employee benefits and health care.

-Choose a PEO if you need full HR support, like payroll, benefits administration, compliance, and recruitment and onboarding.
+Choose a PEO if you need full HR support - payroll, benefits administration, compliance, and recruitment and onboarding.
 PEOs act as co-employers and share compliance and legal liabilities with the employer.
-Select a PPO if you require large provider access, as it includes medical, hospital, and preventive care, and offers lower costs for in-network services while still allowing out-of-network care at a higher price.
+Select a PPO if you need large provider access, including medical, hospital, and preventive care, with lower costs for in-network services and out-of-network care available at a higher price.

-Choosing the PEO helps businesses outsource time-consuming HR functions, but it offers standardized systems and vendor choices, which reduces employer control over HR policies and benefit plan design.
-This lack of customization and control makes it difficult to adjust HR and benefit plans according to company requirements.
-Select a PPO as it provides flexibility in choosing healthcare providers, which includes specialists and out-of-network options.
-Employees or employers using PPO plans maintain control over their healthcare decisions.
+A PEO helps businesses outsource time-consuming HR functions, but it offers standardized systems and vendor choices, which reduces employer control over HR policies and benefit plan design.
+A PPO provides flexibility in choosing healthcare providers, including specialists and out-of-network options, so employees and employers maintain control over their healthcare decisions.

-Select this third-party HR service provider as it reduces administrative burden and complexity by accurately managing HR tasks, unemployment claims, compliance, and onboarding.
-Choose a PPO as it only focuses on healthcare coverage and does not help with managing complexity in organizational administration.
+A PEO reduces administrative burden by managing HR tasks, unemployment claims, compliance, and onboarding.
+A PPO only covers healthcare and doesn't address organizational administration.

-Choose a PEO because it reduces expenses through economies of scale, such as lower benefit rates and less HR overhead, but service fees are charged as a percentage of payroll, which increases as the workforce expands.
-Selecting PPOs usually costs more than other health plans because of the flexibility of in-network and out-of-network access.
+A PEO reduces expenses through economies of scale - lower benefit rates and less HR overhead - but service fees are charged as a percentage of payroll, which increases as the workforce grows.
+PPOs usually cost more than other health plans because of the flexibility of in-network and out-of-network access.

-Select PEOs as they provide access to high-quality benefit packages that smaller companies are unable to secure on their own, such as Fortune-500 level health, retirement, and supplemental plans.
-Choose a PPO because it offers flexible access to a large provider healthcare network.
-It is suitable if employees prefer choice in care providers, but it is only a healthcare coverage network, not a benefits platform.
+PEOs provide access to high-quality benefit packages that smaller companies can't secure on their own, such as Fortune 500-level health, retirement, and supplemental plans.
+A PPO offers flexible access to a large provider network - suitable if employees prefer choice in care providers, but it's only a healthcare coverage network, not a benefits platform.

 What is a PEO used for?